- Tuesday, March 30, 2021

 - Baton Rouge, LA

-Amazon Center in Baton Rouge: Cortana Mall Demolition Begins
+Fulfillment Center in Baton Rouge: Cortana Mall Demolition Begins

-The demolition of Cortana Mall started Monday, the first step in a process that will turn what was once Baton Rougeís premier shopping destination into a 2.9 million-square-foot Amazon fulfillment center.
+The demolition of Cortana Mall started Monday, the first step in a process that will turn what was once Baton Rougeís premier shopping destination into a 2.9 million-square-foot fulfillment center.

 Backhoes ripped through the entrances behind the former Mervyns store, taking out chunks of the shopping center.
 A fence had been put around most of the mall, preventing onlookers from getting too close.